JUNHONGKIM95/MLP_Group14/README.md

 Because of the original datset issue, we used public dataset which have 7 classes labeling instead.

-On our group project(Group14), I was in charge of CT segmentation using 2D U-Net
+On our group project(Group14), I was in charge of CT segmentation using 2D U-Net.
+I used keras framework for this image segmentation project.

 (Preprocessing)
 Before applying the U-Net, I preprocessed the datasets